dms3-fs/go-dms3-fs/docs/github-issue-guide.md

 ### Type

 - "bug": If what you are filing is a bug.
-- "meta": If it is something about how we run go-ipfs, and not code related in itself.
+- "meta": If it is something about how we run go-dms3-fs, and not code related in itself.
 - "question": If you have a question.
 - "test failure": If the tests are failing
 - "panic": If it is a severe bug.
-- "enhancement ": If you have a feature you would like that enhances go-ipfs.
+- "enhancement ": If you have a feature you would like that enhances go-dms3-fs.

 ### Platform

-For platform and processor, just run `ipfs version --all` and include that output.
+For platform and processor, just run `dms3fs version --all` and include that output.

 Your platform.